sebhz/cheatsheets/README.md

 # cheatsheets
-Various cheatsheets for various programs
+Various cheatsheets for various programs, as well as things I always forget.